Big Article on Upcoming Screening

 Casas Grandes River irrigate its fields and orchards.
 In

-the fertile valley and built the town of Casas Grandes and
+Spaniards admired the fertile valley and built the town of

-a Franciscan mission, San Antonio de Padua de Casas
+Casas Grandes and a Franciscan mission, San Antonio de

 But in modern times, beginning in 1992, a prolonged drought